 The COVID-19 pandemic is ongoing, but one thing is already clear: The worst novel respiratory disease outbreak in a century has dramatically changed societies and economies the world over.

-Ways COVID-19 Will Change Society & the Economy
+How COVID-19 Will Change Society & the Global Economy

 1. Broader Acceptance of Flexible & Remote Work Arrangements